talon-one/TalonOne.cs/docs/IntegrationApi.md

 Update multiple customer profiles' audiences

-Update one or multiple customer profiles with the specified audiences.  **Important:** The authentication requires an mParticle API key instead of a Talon.One API key.
+Update the specified customer profiles with the specified audiences.
+The limit of customer profiles per request is 1000.

 ### Example
 ```csharp